 North of Broadway Demographics and Home Trends

-This is an upper level 2 bed/1bath apartment.
+$99 move in special!
+1902 Sheridan #2 This is a lower level 1 bed/1bath apartment.
 Offering an updated feel throughout with new flooring and paint!!
-Large bedrooms with additional storage closets.
+Large bedroom with additional storage closets.
 Living and kitchen have an open feel!
 Off-street parking.
 No laundry on site.
 Central AC.
 Tenant pays Ameren and water & $35/mo for sewer & trash No pets

 Spacious townhouses - front and back door, just like your own home.
 Central Air conditioning, play areas for children, large laundry facility, and on-site staff and maintenance.
 Find out why thousands have called Williamsburg HOME.